lorcalhost/BTB-manager-telegram/docs/docker-setup.md

 # Docker

+Running _Binance Trade Bot Manager Telegram_ inside a Docker container is an experimental feature.

 ## Setup

 To run _Binance Trade Bot Manager Telegram_ inside a Docker container you must first make sure to have your _binance-trade-bot_ installation directory inside the _BTB-manager-telegram_ one.